JLSed/loreto/README.md

 > Notes:

-- Kapag nag sign in ng ibang account dapat marereset yung custom box `/box` High Prio
+- Order Form - High Prio
 - Maintain the aspect ratio of the image marking.
 Dont stick to square () Low Prio
 - Make the signout and theme switcher more accessible Low Prio
 - Create ERD